tomjoht/tomjoht.github.io/_posts/2022/2/2022-02-26-trends-to-follow-or-forget-screencasting.md

 {: .tip}
 Screencasting works best for applications with a visual interface, and even then, the how-to scenarios need to be somewhat simple.
 Screencasting doesn't work well for code tutorials since code is non-linear and is better understood by looking at code samples, which don't work well in video.

+## Next post

+Continue to the next post in this series: [Quick reference guides](/trends/trends-to-follow-or-forget-quick-reference-guides.html).